 Our Covid-19 operating procedures require all patients to follow a new Patient Journey, which increase communications prior to your visit and, modifies everyone's behaviour whilst inside the dental practice.
-Significant differences to customers are that we ask you to wash your hands on entry to (and gel on exit from) our building, wear a simple face covering, and encourage contactless payment (Bank cards limited to £45, Android and Apple pay unlimited).
+Significant differences to customers are that we ask you to wash your hands on entry and gel on exit, wear a simple face covering, and encourage contactless payment (Bank cards limited to £100, Android and Apple pay unlimited).

 All change is to keep you and our staff safe.

 Our private dental hygienist can see patients previously seen by one of our dentists, or through a customer self-referral (direct access).
 Note that a hygienist cannot carry out teeth extractions or fillings (normally done by a dentist, or sometimes by a dental therapist) as regulated by the General Dental Council.

 All patient experience starts with digital communications triage, typically 8 and 2-days prior to your appointment you will receive an email or (2-days before) a SMS text.
 Those without email or SMS will be telephoned by the reception staff a few days prior to your appointment.
 Please consider the guidance and rebook your appointment if unwell or present symptomos of COVID-19 or cough, cold and flu that may present a medical risk to staff and other patients at the practice.